JerryJMSmith/MTB_Trail_Model/README.md

 # MTB_Trail_Model
 GIS model for sustainable single track mountain bike trail development

-Description: This model is designed to call out optimal trail conditions on the ground for the construction of sustainable single track mountain bike trails
+Description: This model is designed to call out optimal trail conditions on the ground for the construction of sustainable single track mountain bike trails.

-1 or 3 meter resolution can be used
+1 or 3 meter resolution can be used.

-Parameters can be altered for optimal ground conditions depending on site Points of interest can be altered to highlight areas within the land parcel in question Comes as a zipped file geodatabase
+Parameters can be altered for optimal ground conditions depending on site.

+Points of interest can be altered to highlight areas within the land parcel in question.

+Comes as a zipped file geodatabase.

-Model within the toolbox.
+Model within toolbox.
 Original input data not included due to file size.

 ArcGIS is needed with a spatial analyst license